-Some useful ides and thoughts on trekking in Nepal for elderly people.
+Some valuable ideas and thoughts on trekking in Nepal for elderly people.

-As we get older, our bodies aren’t able to exert as much stamina as we used to when we were younger.
-We tend to get tired a lot faster and our bodies start to ache on places when we do certain tasks for long periods of time.
-But that does not mean that we must give up all together on our dreams of trekking on the Himalayas because of the inevitable.
-On the contrary, there are many trekking tours and journeys that elderly people can still enjoy and undergo.
-These trekking tours for elderly people and for kids are designed especially keeping them in mind.
-They are easy and do not require much physical exertion at all, all the while proving them with the encompassment of what makes trekking great.
-With views of beautiful mountain peaks, trekking trails that lead through emerald forests and verdant woodlands, wonderful landscapes filled with the marvelous quintessence of nature and the chance to experience the local traditions and customs of the people residing on far off settlements and villages, these trekking tours are absolutely grand and perfect to undergo for elderly gentlemen and ladies as well as kids.
+As we get older, our bodies can’t exert as much stamina as we used to when we were younger.
+We tend to get tired a lot faster, and our bodies start to ache in places when we do specific tasks for long periods.
+But that does not mean that we must give up altogether on our dreams of trekking on the Himalayas because of the inevitable.
+On the contrary, there are many trekking tours and journeys that older people can still enjoy and undergo.
+These trekking tours for older people and kids are designed to keep them in mind.
+They are easy and do not require much physical exertion at all, all the while providing them with the encompassment of what makes trekking great.
+With views of beautiful mountain peaks, trekking trails that lead through emerald forests and verdant woodlands, beautiful landscapes filled with the marvelous quintessence of nature, and the chance to experience the local traditions and customs of the people residing on far off settlements and villages, these trekking tours are grand and perfect to undergo for elderly gentlemen and ladies as well as kids.

-The Helambu Trek is another one that is quite easy to do and does not have strenuous trekking trails at all.
-Perfect for elderly people, the Helambu Trek explores the Langtang region of Nepal, one of the most beautiful regions that is also known as the “Valley of Glaciers”.
-The Short Everest Trek is a trekking journey which, like the name suggests, allows one to explore the landscapes and villages of the Everest region and have a look at the views of Mount Everest in close proximity.
-The Ghorepani Poon Hill Trekking is another trekking journey that is filled with destinations that are marvelous vantage points to have panoramic views of the Annapurna Massif and many of its beautiful surrounding peaks.
+The Helambu Trek is another one that is relatively easy to do and does not have strenuous trekking trails at all.
+Perfect for elderly people, the Helambu Trek explores the Langtang region of Nepal, one of the most beautiful regions known as the “Valley of Glaciers.”
+The Short Everest Trek is a trekking journey that, as the name suggests, allows one to explore the landscapes and villages of the Everest region and have a look at the views of Mount Everest nearby.
+The Ghorepani Poon Hill Trekking is another trekking journey filled with destinations that are excellent vantage points to have panoramic views of the Annapurna Massif and many of its beautiful surrounding peaks.

-The following tips are recommended before the start of any trekking journey, more so for elderly people who are more vulnerable:
+The following tips are recommended before the start of any trekking journey, more so for elderly and more vulnerable people:

-- Get accompanied by a trusted and a reputed travel agency that checks off all of the requirements
+- Get accompanied by a trusted and reputed travel agency that checks all requirements.

-- Get insured and make sure that while packing, you have included all of your required medicine and equipment
+- Get insured and make sure that you have included all of your required medicine and types of equipment while packing.

-- Make sure to have proper booking of accommodations
+- Make sure to have a proper booking of accommodations.

-- Wear comfortable clothes that make it easy for you to move around in
+- Please wear comfortable clothes that make it easy for you to move around in

 - Have proper meals at proper times and eat healthy and beneficial foods

-- Make sure to use your equipment properly and maintain your health.
-Using canes or wheelchairs if you must, can be done
+- Make sure to use your equipment correctly and maintain your health.
+Using canes or wheelchairs, if you must, can be done.

 - Communicate and share your thoughts with the inhabitants.
-After all, giving and receiving helping hands makes for a Good Samaritan
+After all, giving and receiving helping hands make for a Good Samaritan.